meta-introspector/handle-stale-discussions/README.md

           attention-label: needs-attention
 ```

+## Inputs

+There are no required inputs to use this action, but you can configure the following:

+### github-token

+A GitHub token must be provided either as an input or as an environment variable.

+### attention-label

+Instead of the default `attention` label, you can use a label of another name if you'd like.
+Just make sure it's already created in your repository

+### days-until-stale

+This is the number of days before a discussion with a proposed answer will be considered stale.

+The default number of days is 7.

+### days-until-close

+This is the number of days before a stale discussion will be closed.

+The default number of days is 4.

 ## Contributing
 We welcome community contributions and pull requests.
 See [CONTRIBUTING.md](https://github.com/aws-github-ops/handle-stale-discussions/blob/main/CONTRIBUTING.md) for information on how to submit code.